Capital City

 Employees are entitled to 3 days of paid leave for the loss of a family member.

-Employees who are getting married are entitled to 5 days of leave.
+Employees are entitled to 5 days of leave.

 Employers in the Dominican Republic can terminate a fixed-term contract for reasons related to business needs, personal reasons, or employee misconduct.
 The termination process involves providing written notice to the employee, along with a clear explanation for the termination.